HeartlandCyber/HCR-Revision-History/README.md

 Heartland Cyber Range revision history.
 Descriptions of code updates and patch notes can be found here.
-The HCR LMS code base is maintained in a separate, private repo.
+The HCR LMS code base is maintained in a separate, private repository.

 ---